airosu/jets-island/README.md

 ## Redux store

-The setup for redux with next.js will be a bit different that with react, mainly because server side rendered pages need to have the store in sync with the client side store; what happens for short is that each time a new page is rendered on the server, next.js creates a new store for it, different from the store that exists on the client side; the problem is that the store on the server side page is not aware of the client side store, and the pros created during the server call will be lost.
-For this reason, we will use next-redux-wrapper, and will go into more details a bit later.
-For now, just install all needed dependencies:
+The setup for redux with next.js will be a bit different that with react, mainly because server side rendered pages need to have the store in sync with the client side store.
+What happens in short (ins SSR) is that everytime a request for a page is made, next.js creates a new page on the server side and send it back to the client => this means that the server is not aware of the client side store, so each time a new page is rendered on the server, next.js creates a new store for it, different from the store that exists on the client side; the problem is that the store on the server side page is not aware of the client side store, and the props created during the server call will be lost.
+For this reason, we will create a server side redux store (to be updated with fetched data), and use HYDRATE action from react-redux-wrapper to apply the new store values to the client store.
+We will go more in depth later, for now just install the dependencies:

 ```
 yarn add redux
 yarn add react-redux
 yarn add redux-thunk
 yarn add next-redux-wrapper

-@redux-devtools/extension
+yarn add @redux-devtools/extension
 ```

 Now create the initial folder structure in `src/store` with everything you need.
 A Basic Example: